 It is worth noting the difference between the Urban and the Deluxe however.

 - The Urban is powered by 1 x AAA battery whereas the Deluxe has a built in rechargeable battery

 - The Sonic Chic Urban toothbrush offers 22,000 strokes per minute whereas the Deluxe offers up to 32,000.

 - The Urban has 1 mode/speed setting whereas the Deluxe has 2.

-- The 2 models use different styles of brush heads.
+- The 2 models use different styles of sonic chic toothbrush heads.

 - The Urban comes in 12 different colour options whereas the Deluxe comes in 2.

-- The Urban is the cheaper of the 2, at £20 compared to the £30 of the Deluxe.
+- The Sonic Chic Urban toothbrush is the cheaper of the 2, at £20 compared to the £30 of the Deluxe.